4d/go-mobile/docs/project-definition/data.md

 :::

-Every time you modify the structure or the target (Android or iOS), the message **Data must be regenerated** appears in red as follows:
+Every time you modify the structure or the target (Android or iOS), the message **Data must be generated** appears in red as follows:

 ![Data section](img/data-must-be-generated.png)